e-puck2/Create_Eclipse_e-puck2/Mac/ReadMe.txt

 This folder contains all the modifications to make to an Eclipse installation to prepare it for e-puck 2 programming.
-It is a comports everything except Eclipse installation and arm-none-eabi toolchain.
+It contains everything except Eclipse installation and arm-none-eabi toolchain.

-Installation Stuff folder contains the Eclipse_Mobots.app and its ReadMe.txt Plugin Stuff folder contains the plugin EmbSysRegView for Eclipse.app Eclipse_Mobots_Model.sparseimage is a model of the distribution dmg file Worspace.zip contains the Workspace for Eclipse
+-Installation Stuff folder contains the Eclipse_Mobots.app and its ReadMe.txt -Plugin Stuff folder contains the plugin EmbSysRegView for Eclipse.app -Eclipse_Mobots_Model.sparseimage is a model of the distribution dmg file -Worspace.zip contains the Workspace for Eclipse -Create Eclipse_Mobots.sh is a script which automates the steps to create Eclipse_Mobots -Create DMG image.sh is a script which automates the steps to crate the DMG distribution image

 Unlike Windows and Linux versions, we can create an application bundle without having to have an executable file.